Wednesday, April 25, 2012

 medical students across Canada in 1997, 2000 and 2004 reveals a decline in the

-participation by students from lower-income families
+participation by students from lower-income families and adds some provocative data on

 changes in accumulated debt and career choices over time as tuition has increased...